Wander (film): Plot

-Arthur Bretnik is a mentally unstable conspiracy theorist and private investigator whose family was killed in a vehicle accident.
+Arthur Bretnik is a mentally unstable conspiracy theorist and private investigator whose daughter was killed in a vehicle accident.
 Prior to becoming a conspiracy theorist, he was a detective who investigated the unusual death of an individual whose chest appeared to have something explode out of it, and whose body was later stolen from the morgue.
 Bretnik and his friend Jimmy Cleats host a podcast that discusses conspiracy theories.

 One of the podcast's listeners, Elena Guzman, hires Bretnik to investigate the death of her daughter Zoe in the small town of Wander, New Mexico, which she believes was a covered-up murder.
 When he arrives, he meets Sheriff Luis Santiago and attempts to investigate the incident, but becomes convinced that he is being followed and that the death may be part of the same "conspiracy cover up" that caused the death of his own daughter years prior.
-Bretnik's suspicions reach their peak when, after believing he is being followed by two men in an old Jeep Cherokee, he discovers it transporting a woman's body, which it moves into a derelict garage.
+Bretnik's suspicions reach their peak when, after believing he is being followed by two men in an old Jeep Cherokee, he discovers they are in fact transporting a woman's body.
 When Bretnik goes to investigate, he discovers an underground laboratory where people are trapped and implanted with microchips.

 Cleats arrives to investigate with Bretnik, and they discover that Elena and Zoe's identities are fake and that they are actually Sofia and Martina Lopez, missing persons.
-The two set out to investigate; before going, Bretnik places an envelope in a mailbox.
-When Bretnik and Cleats arrive, Sofia attacks Bretnik and claims Cleats is involved before her microchip suddenly explodes, killing her; Cleats claims the "involvement" she mentioned is that he got her to report the death to Bretnik for money, and the two bury Sofia's body in the desert.
+The two set out to investigate.
+When Bretnik and Cleats arrive at Sophia's, she attacks Bretnik and claims Cleats is involved before her microchip suddenly explodes, killing her.
+Cleats claims the "involvement" she mentioned is that he got her to report the death to Bretnik for money, and the two bury Sofia's body in the desert.
+Bretnik and Cleats then decide to investigate the garage, but, before going, Bretnik places an envelope in a mailbox.
 Bretnik and Cleats then sneak into the garage to record proof of the laboratory and expose it to the public.
 Meanwhile, Bretnik's lawyer, Shelly Luscomb, discovers Bretnik's empty trailer and determines he has traveled to Wander.

 As Bretnik and Cleats enter the laboratory, the film cuts forward to show Bretnik being involved in a shootout before being apprehended by FBI Agent Nick Cassidy, who arrives with Shelly.
 Bretnik is questioned, where he explains what happened after he and Cleats arrived at the garage.